metadata101/dcat-ap1.1/README.md

 Samples and templates can be imported via the 'Admin Console' > 'Metadata and Templates' > 'DCAT-AP' menu.

+Make sure to import the thesauri located in `schemas/dcat-ap/src/main/plugin/dcat-ap/thesauri` as they are required for editing dcat-ap records.

+Subtemplates for the `dct:license` field are available at `schemas/dcat-ap/src/main/plugin/dcat-ap/subtemplates`.

 ## Metadata rules: metadata identifier